haimbilia/BuyHub/readme.txt

-    => 053855 - admin> reports> top products> filter> search by keyword is missing => 054278 - if for any digital item there is no preview available then preview tab shouldn't be displayed => 054144 - Set Default Location not populating on front end after set by admin
+    => 053855 - admin> reports> top products> filter> search by keyword is missing => 054278 - if for any digital item there is no preview available then preview tab shouldn't be displayed => 054144 - Set Default Location not populating on front end after set by admin => 054071 - Product Download Attachments At Inventory Level for catalog is missing in import/export

 New Features:
     => Admin shipped products listing page